jsleeio/grepples/README.md

 ## usage

 ```
-$ ./grepples -h
+$ grepples -help
-Usage of ./grepples:
+Usage of grepples:
   -bucket string
     	Name of S3 bucket to operate in
   -content-match string